3.4. Measures of Variability - Interquartile Range and Five-Number Summary

 2. A line inside the box marking the median (Q₂),

-3. Whiskers extending from the box to the most extreme data points that are not explicit points, and
+3. Whiskers extending from the box to the most extreme data points that are not classified as explicit points, and

 4. Explicit points as dots beyond the whiskers.